Department of Environmental Science and Policy

 CHY 233 Analytical Chemistry with Lab

 or CHY 251 Organic Chemistry and CHY 252 Organic Chemistry Laboratory I

 ESP 260 Soil and Water Conservation Engineering

 Choose Physics or Biology lecture and lab:

 PHY 114 Introduction to Physics Lab

 BIO 106 Laboratory Biology

-Choose two environmental science classes 200-level or higher.
+Electives: Choose three environmental science classes 200-level or higher.

 Students should begin with ESP 101 and 102.
 Advanced environmental science courses may also have biology, chemistry, and mathematics prerequisites.